 When you buy the small pot of herbs from the produce section, you may find that they don’t last as long as you would like.
 A lot of that has to do with the fact that these are fast-growing, short-lived plants.

 Mint varieties are the ones that are most likely to last.
-You can extend the lives of any of these plants, though, by repotting them or putting them straight into in garden beds with rich soil and giving them plenty of space, sunlight, and water.
+You can extend the lives of any of these plants, though, by repotting them or putting them straight in garden beds with rich soil and giving them plenty of space, sunlight, and water.

 Rooting Grocery Store Herbs